theusamaaslam/MemoryOS/README.md

 - Prometheus alert rules are included
 - retry and dead-letter behavior are included for reflection jobs

-Before public launch, still validate:

-- real provider credentials
-- EmbeddingGemma model download/access
-- HTTPS / reverse proxy
-- backup restore flow
-- full CI on your target infrastructure

-## Status

-MemoryOS is now a strong production-grade baseline for internal deployment, staged rollout, and further enterprise hardening.
 It is designed to be practical today and extensible tomorrow.